agraddy/wp-woo-fake-pay/readme.txt

 6. The Fake Pay payment gateway is now active for admin users.

 == Changelog ==

+= 1.0.1 =
+* Add check for an active WooCommerce installation to prevent errors

 = 1.0.0 =
 * Initial release